 For many people, varicose and spider veins are primarily a cosmetic annoyance– they look unattractive but they don’t impede their daily activities.
 However, if you have noticed warmth or itching around the vein, a recent enlargement of the vein’s protrusion, heavy legs, or painful veins, it’s time to start looking at treatment options.
 First, we’ll look at compression hose and how they can work to combat varicose and spider veins.

 Compression Hose: What Does it Do?

-The purpose of the compression hose is to tightly compress the affected area, forcing the blood back to the heart.
+The purpose of the compression socks or hose is to tightly compress the affected area, forcing the blood back to the heart.
 The goal is to increase the quality of blood circulation and relieve the symptoms and look of varicose veins.
 The 3 main types of compression hose that can be utilized are:

 - Support pantyhose: These are found in a grocery or department store, and offer the least amount of leg support.

 - Compression socks or stockings: Found at pharmacies or specialty medical supply stores, these offer more support than the first option.